SolidLabResearch/SolidLabLib.js/README.md

 or use the (potentially unstable) in-development version, you can set up a development environment.

-SolidLabLib requires [Node.JS](http://nodejs.org/) 12.0 or higher and the [Yarn](https://yarnpkg.com/en/) package manager.
+SolidLabLib requires [Node.JS](http://nodejs.org/) 14.0 or higher and the [Yarn](https://yarnpkg.com/en/) package manager.
-SolidLabLib is tested on OSX, Linux and Windows.
+SolidLabLib is tested on OSX, Linux and Windows, both in Node.js and in browsers (Chrome and Firefox).

 This project can be setup by cloning and installing it as follows: